rigetti/pyquil/docs/source/index.rst

 Welcome to the Docs for the Forest SDK!
 =======================================

-The Rigetti Forest `Software Development Kit <http://rigetti.com/forest>`_ includes pyQuil, the Quil Compiler (quilc), and the Quantum Virtual Machine (qvm).
+The Rigetti Forest `Software Development Kit <http://rigetti.com/forest>`_ includes pyQuil, the Rigetti Quil Compiler (quilc), and the Quantum Virtual Machine (qvm).

 **Longtime users of Rigetti Forest will notice a few changes.** First, the SDK now contains a downloadable compiler and a QVM.
 Second, the SDK contains pyQuil 2.0, with significant updates to previous versions.
 As a result, programs written